habid22/acne-detection-model/METHODOLOGY.md

 This methodology document provides a comprehensive overview of the data collection, preprocessing, training, and evaluation processes used in developing the AI-powered acne detection system.
 The approach combines computer vision techniques with validation methods to ensure reliable and reproducible results.

-**Important Note**: This model was developed as a showcase project with available resources and represents a proof-of-concept implementation.
-Performance metrics are below industry standards and the model is not intended for clinical or production use.
+**Project Note**: This model was developed as a proof-of-concept demonstration of AI-powered acne detection using YOLOv8.
+The implementation showcases computer vision techniques and full-stack development skills, achieving functional performance metrics suitable for educational and research applications.

 ### Key Methodological Strengths